-Scaling can be achieved through mathematical operations, typically represented as matrix multiplications, where a scaling factor is applied to each coordinate of an object.
-In 2D graphics, scaling is applied to vertices of polygons, and in 3D, it involves scaling in all three axes (x, y, and z).
-In this article, we will explore the types of scaling, examples, and challenges of scaling in computer graphics.
+Scaling is done using mathematical operations, such as matrix multiplications over which a scaling factor is multiplied to the coordinates of an object.
+Scaling is applied on 2D polygon vertices and the x, y, and z axes in 3D.
+In this following article, we are going to describe the different types of scaling, examples, and the difficulties in scaling in computer graphics.

 What is Scaling in Computer Graphics?